 You basically need the same type of clothing no matter when you travel to Miami: Short-sleeved tees and shirts, shorts, beachwear, sunglasses, lightweight pants, sandals, and closed canvas shoes.
 If you visit during the winter you should also take a lightweight sweater, jacket, or pashmina for evenings, along with closed-toes shoes that are a bit dressier than canvas for evenings out.
 You should take an umbrella, rain jacket, or rain poncho if you are planning a summer visit when you can expect thunderstorms more days than not.

 Annual Events in Miami

 Miami hosts wide-ranging events each year.
 Some of the highlights are:

-- Miami Marathon: A marathon and half marathon that draw 20,000 runners is held at the end of January annually.
+Miami Marathon: A marathon and half marathon that draws 20,000 runners is held at the end of January annually.

-Since your travel dates have a relatively insignificant effect on things to consider on a trip to Miami, these points should be part of your planning no matter when you plan to go.
+Since your travel dates have a relatively insignificant effect on things to consider when you plan a trip to Miami, these points should be part of your planning no matter when you plan to go.

 - Miami is a tourist mecca all year-round, so make reservations for hotels and plane tickets as far in advance as possible.